aligilan/mench/README.md

 [Play Game ](https://aligilan.ir/games/mench/index.html)

--change player name. <br>
+- change player name. <br>
--play alone with cpu or play with your friends. <br>
+- play alone with cpu or play with your friends. <br>
--chenge difficulty. <br>
+- chenge difficulty. <br>
--change game speed. <br>
+- change game speed. <br>
--play with drag & drop. <br>
+- play with drag & drop. <br>
--play with touch ,on moblie or other devices. <br>
+- play with touch ,on moblie or other devices. <br>

 Instalation:
 Project first page form, uses very simple php code to send player's name and game setting to your local server,